yzhao062/pyod/docs/example.rst

             train_scores[:, i] = clf.decision_scores_
             test_scores[:, i] = clf.decision_function(X_test_norm)

-3. Then the output scores are standardized into zero average and unit std before combination:
+3. Then the output scores are standardized into zero average and unit std before combination.
+   This step is crucial to adjust the detector outputs to the same scale.

     .. code-block:: python